nickscottprior/stitt/README.md

 # STITT

 STITT is a program for working with trilingual textual data.
-It's designed for people who are translating a text that's extant in both Sanskrit and Tibetan.
+It's designed to support translators who are working on texts that are extant in both Sanskrit and Tibetan.
 STITT provides a structured user interface for inputting, annotating, and processing text in Sanskrit, Tibetan, and English.
 It includes fields for source texts, language correspondences, glosses, a translation, and notes.
-The current version of STITT is 1.4b.
+The current version of STITT is 1.4c.

-Screenshot of STITT version 1.4b:
+Screenshot of STITT version 1.4c:

 ![stitt-1-4b-screenshot](https://github.com/nickscottprior/stitt/assets/140344267/38b448c7-7c23-453a-b889-3b8ad4c4ee12)